 King's Foundations is based in Bush House, one of our flagship buildings on the Strand Campus and home to the Student's Union, one of our gyms, cafés, the Careers Service and facilities, including King's Business School; the Faculty of Social Science & Public Policy.
 You can find out all about life as a King's student here.

 As a King's Foundations student you will also have access to personalised support, social activities and more for your Foundation year.
 Click the below links to find out more.

-We offer guaranteed accommodation* for the duration of your studies with King's Foundations and the first year of your undergraduate degree at King's.
+We offer guaranteed accommodation* for the duration of your studies with King's Foundations.

 King's accommodation is located throughout London and we have over 5,300 places available, plus access to University of London accommodation.
 The types of accommodation available are:

 - En-suite or shared facilities

 - Rooms for singles